 Chester finds some new people in town.
 A lady who claims to be a widow, and her daughter.
 Chester sets out to make friends with the lady.
 As he talks to this woman, Chester sounds like he is a nine year old boy who has no idea what a woman is about.
 Where Barney Fife (Don Knotts) could pull it off and make it funny, Chester makes it sound a bit creepy.

 Chester decides to help the woman, and he finds her a broken down store that she can rent for cheap.
 Then Chester dedicates himself to helping her by fixing up the dilapidated store.
 People are soon talking, that maybe Chester and the widow are engaged.
 For a brief time, it looks like Chester won't strike out again.

-In his spare time, Chester is hanging around the widow's nine year old daughter, and talking to her, since Gunsmoke could not afford to hire other kids so that the girl had friends her own age.
+In his spare time, Chester is hanging around the widow's nine year old daughter, and talking to her.
+Apparently Gunsmoke could not afford to hire other kids, so that the girl could have friends her own age.
 The little girl tells Chester all about her real father, and how much she misses him, and that he is not really dead.

 1 of 3 people found this review helpful.

 Was this review helpful to you?